Preventing rooting of Android devices

 Two actions are required for this:

 - The second security measure is already enabled by default.
 Users are denied access to the developer options on fully-managed Android devices.
-(If required, you can use the policy Allow USB debugging to change this default setting.
+(If required, you can use the policy Allow use of developer options to change this default setting.
 For the reasons stated above, however, this is not recommended.)

 If you want to prevent a user from being able to restore their device to factory default settings via the device settings, set up a corresponding policy.

-After the policy has been assigned to the users, a red traffic light will be displayed in the Cortado app (left illus.) and the Delete all data option in the settings is greyed out (right illus.).
+After assigning the policy to the users, the new setting is displayed in the Cortado app (left illus.) and the action is not possible in the settings (right illus.).

 It is now no longer possible to reset to factory default settings via the device settings.